graphaware/neo4j-to-elasticsearch/README.md

 For explanation of the UUID configurations, please see the [UUID Module docs](https://github.com/graphaware/neo4j-uuid).

+For explanation of the syntax used in the configuration, refer to the [Inclusion Policies](https://github.com/graphaware/neo4j-framework/tree/master/common#inclusion-policies).

 The Elasticsearch Integration configuration is described in the inline comments above.
 The only property that needs a little more explanation is `com.graphaware.module.ES.initializeUntil`: